strategineer/writerator/README.md

 `poet book.txt count -t c`: counts the number of occurrences of each character in _book.txt_ and displays them in descending order of count.

-`poet book.txt count -e the`: counts the number of occurrences of each the word "the" in _book.txt_ and displays the total count.
+`poet book.txt count -e the`: counts the number of occurrences of the word "the" in _book.txt_ and displays the total count.

-`poet book.txt match e`: counts the number of occurrences of character "e" in each word in _book.txt_ and displays them in descending order of count.
+`poet book.txt match e`: counts the number of occurrences of the character "e" in each word in _book.txt_ and displays them in descending order of count.

 ## Installing poet